-lenge in getting appropriate care for possible iNPH is lack of awareness.
+A significant challenge in getting appropriate care for possible iNPH is lack of awareness.
 Getting an early diagnosis and proper treatment can be difficult because the public and most family physicians are unfamiliar with the condition.

-Unfortunately, too many people with INPH are incorrectly diagnosed or are misdiagnosed with diseases associated with aging.
+Unfortunately, too many people with iNPH are incorrectly diagnosed or are misdiagnosed with diseases associated with aging.
 A delayed diagnosis can be devastating and cause irreversible brain damage.

-How Do You Recognize INPH?
+How Do You Recognize iNPH?

-INPH is characterized by three classic symptoms.
+iNPH is characterized by three classic symptoms.
 Once they're identified, a CT or MRI scan is the first critical step towards an accurate diagnosis.

-Symptoms of INPH?
+Symptoms of iNPH?